Lucas-Azedo/FinanceControl/README.md

 - [ ] Export (PDF)
 - [ ] Endpoints for Graphs (transactions/summary , transactions/by-category , transactions/monthly);
 - [ ] Pagination for Listing (?page=0&size=10&sort=date,desc.)
+- [ ] PUT methods for all Services and Controllers
+- [ ] Refactor UserUpdateService to use both request and response DTOs

 ### ✅ Done
 #### 🔐 Authentication and Authorizatiom